 Withdrawal from Alcohol

 Withdrawal is a normal consequence of alcohol addiction.
-What is withdrawal?
-Is a physical and mental reaction to falling blood alcohol levels.
+Withdrawal is a physical and mental reaction to falling blood alcohol levels.
 Withdrawal is rooted in how the body responds to alcohol, especially in terms of brain function.

 When you consume alcohol, it is carried throughout your body via the bloodstream.